 Do you need this?
-Personally I wouldn’t pay extra for this feature due to the results I have seen so far.
-However as cameras get better this may be a good way to get great and detailed photographs.
+Personally, I wouldn’t pay extra for this feature due to the results I have seen so far.
+However, as cameras get better this may be a good way to get great and detailed photographs.

 Dual Memory Cards

 This feature is where you have dual memory cards so that you instantly save two pictures of the same image.
 This is an important feature that is most valuable to professional photographers, such as for sports, weddings and events.
-It adds that extra security that should one of your memory cards have a problem, then you won’t loose the images because you have two copies.
+It adds that extra security that should one of your memory cards have a problem, then you won’t lose the images because you have two copies.

 Dust and Water Residence